 Tap the clips you want to delete and the red bar changes to green.

-When you have selected all the clips you wish to delete, tap the trash can in the bottom right of the window.
+When you have selected all the clips you wish to delete, tap the bin in the bottom right of the window.
 You will be asked to confirm the deletion.
 If you want to go ahead tap delete to send the clips to trash.

 Finally, tap the checkmark again and the red column beside each clip disappears.